How to Pack a Cooler like a Pro

 Packing your cooler

-When it comes to packing your cooler, there are some important orders of operations to follow.
-By setting up your cooler in the right order, it will not only improve the performance but make life a whole lot easier at camp.
+When packing your cooler, there are some important orders of operations to follow.
+Setting up your cooler in the right order will not only improve its performance but also make life a whole lot easier at camp.

 Begin with a layer of casserole dish depth block ice on the bottom (or frozen food items), then back in food items in the reverse order that you plan on using them.
 Starting with the last day’s food on the bottom, work your way up so the first day’s food is sitting on top.